plantuml/plantuml-eclipse/plantuml4eclipse/releng/net.sourceforge.plantuml.parent/README.md

 ### Build artifacts and repository

-- build with `mvn clean install` on project `plantuml4eclipse/releng/net.sourceforge.plantuml.parent` or just run the launch configuration *Build PlantUML4Eclipse with Maven* (that builds and runs all non-UI unit tests)
+- build with `mvn clean package` on project `plantuml4eclipse/releng/net.sourceforge.plantuml.parent` or just run the launch configuration *Build PlantUML4Eclipse with Maven* (that builds and runs all non-UI unit tests)
 - test the release candidate
-- check the PlantUML Eclipse update site in `plantuml4eclipse\releng\net.sourceforge.plantuml.repository\target\repository`, ensure that you have only the latest plug-in / feature versions there and only one version per plug-in / feature
+- check the PlantUML Eclipse update site in `plantuml4eclipse/releng/net.sourceforge.plantuml.repository/target/repository`, ensure that you have only the latest plug-in / feature versions there and only one version per plug-in / feature
 - add, commit and push